joezuntz/2point/README.md

 NANGLE=6   // Number of angular bins
 NBIN=3     // Number of tomographic bins

-WINDOWS=T   // angular quantities are specified as window functions, not as ranges
+WINDOWS=SAMPLE   // angular quantities are specified as interpolated samples WINDOWS=RANGE_LIN   // angular quantities are specified as the average over a range WINDOWS=RANGE_LOG   // angular quantities are specified as the log-average over a range WINDOWS=EXTENSION   // angular quantities are specified as window functions found in an extension

-if windows=T:
+if windows=EXTENSION:
 WINPREFX=STD_WIN  // elsewhere in the file look for extensions STD_WIN1, STD_WIN2, etc.
                   // for angular bin 1, angular bin 2, etc.
                   // optional.  if not specified assume G+_GP_WIN1, etc.

-if WINDOWS=F:
+if WINDOWS=RANGE_LOG or RANGE_LIN:
 MIN1 = 2.0
 MAX1 = 10.0
 MIN2 = 10.0